asleepace/deep-seek/README.md

 # Deep Seek

-A wrapper around DeepSeek which exposes an API for functions and json
+A wrapper around DeepSeek which exposes an API via Bun and Docker.

+## Prerequisites

+- Docker Desktop
+- Bun

 ## Quick Start